tmdc-io/typesense-operator/README.md

 ![image](https://github.com/user-attachments/assets/a28357bf-199f-45e7-9ce4-9557043bfc20)

-In production environments manual intervention can be sometimes impossible or even not desired and the downtime of a service like
-Typesense might be completely out of the question.
-The Typesense Kubernetes Operator solves for that matter both of these problems:
+In production environments, manual intervention is sometimes impossible or undesirable, and downtime for a service like Typesense may be unacceptable.
+The Typesense Kubernetes Operator addresses both of these challenges.

 ### Problem 1: Quorum reconfiguration

-The Typesense Kubernetes Operator takes over the whole lifecycle of Typesense Clusters in Kubernetes:
+The Typesense Kubernetes Operator manages the entire lifecycle of Typesense Clusters within Kubernetes:

-1. A random token is generated and stored as `base64` in a new `Secret`; it will be used later as the Admin Api key to boostrap Typesense cluster.
+1. A random token is generated and stored as a base64-encoded value in a new `Secret`.
+This token serves as the Admin API key for bootstrapping the Typesense cluster.
-2. A `ConfigMap` is created; the endpoints of the cluster nodes as a single concatenated string are provided `data` of the `ConfigMap`.
-Every new reconciliation loop identifies the new endpoints and updates the `ConfigMap`, which as we will see later is mounted in every Pod in the path tha raft expects the quorum configuration.
+2. A `ConfigMap` is created, containing the endpoints of the cluster nodes as a single concatenated string in its data field.
+During each reconciliation loop, the operator identifies any new endpoints and updates the `ConfigMap`.
+This `ConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring seamless integration.

-The FQDN of each endpoint of the headless service follows the naming convention:
+The Fully Qualified Domain Name (FQDN) for each endpoint of the headless service adheres to the following naming convention:

 `{cluster-name}-sts-{pod-index}.{cluster-name}-sts-svc.{namespace}.svc.cluster.local:{peering-port}:{api-port}`